 The Middle of the Arabian Desert

 I had a lot of excellent meals this year, but the best based on food, location and conversation was in the Arabian Desert on a photo expedition with National Geographic.
 An amazing, memorable night in a unique setting.
 Honorable Mention: Park Hyatt Tokyo with AFAR Magazine.

 Hot Butterbeer at Universal Orlando

 It’s even better than frozen butterbeer, and only available during the holidays.
 And if you add a shot of espresso to it…wow!
 Check out The Travel Bite’s (slightly high-calorie) recipe if you want to try to re-create it at home.

 Casa Pestagua, Cartagena, Colombia

 I always wake up for sunrise when I travel.
 And it’s virtually always worth it!
-On Instagram this year I posted sunrise photos from Japan, California, Costa Rica, Jerusalem, Chile, Mexico, Montana, Panama, Florence, Greece, Prague and Florida.
+On Instagram this year I posted sunrise photos from Japan, California, Costa Rica, Chile, Mexico, Montana, Panama, Florence, Greece, Prague and Florida.
 I can’t pick a favorite!
 Here are a few.

 Six Senses Laamu, Maldives